gvsa123/GeoMapper/README.md

 # geomapper

 The project is an exercise in creating a data pipeline, basic web development and data processing using python.
 It queries a MariaDB server for failed wordpress login attempts, converts the logged ip addresses into geolocations, and outputs an html map using a flask and jinja2 framework.

 You need to supply it with a proper config.ini to be able to connect to your database:

+Run `python geomapping/mapper.py` for testing.
+Change `ADDR` in `mapper.py` for custom addresses.

 ## query_database config.ini